-A comprehensive set of limits and triggers is in place in relation to lending limits and exposures against the triggers and limits are reported to the Board every quarter to measure performance against appetite and to consider the likely future trajectory of exposures against limits.
+A comprehensive set of limits and trigger points is in place in relation to lending limits.
+Exposures against the limits and triggers points are reported to the BRC every quarter to measure performance against appetite and to consider the likely future trajectory of exposures against limits.